 It is absolutely false that these are the only safe areas of the city.
 They are just more gentrified, that’s for sure.

 However, whether you are visiting Merida on part of a wider Yucatan itinerary or you are thinking of moving, there are no parts of the city that you should consider out of bounds.
 In all honesty, you will have a more authentic Yucatan experience if you opt to stay in areas besides the north.

 In the northern suburbs, you will pass Dairy Queens, Carl Jrs, and McDonald’s at every turn and it basically feels like you are in another part of the United States.
 North Merida, West Merida, East Merida – all areas are safe.

 There are some industrial areas in the southern part of the city that are a little rough around the edges and not so pretty to look at.
-But they are by no means unsafe.
+With the exception of Kanasin, most are not unsafe.

 Don’t be afraid to experiment with Yucatecan cuisine and street food

 Do not be afraid of trying Yucatecan food or assume that traveling to Mexico is synonymous with getting sick.
 It doesn’t have to be.